AninditaBasu/AninditaBasu/docs/ui_kindle.md

 ### Improvements

--  Less thumb strain: Most frequent actions are at the bottom, less frequent ones are at the top</li>
+-  Less thumb strain: Most frequent actions are at the bottom, less frequent ones are at the top
--  Fewer taps: Common reading actions, such as notes and highlights are available upfront</li>
+-  Fewer taps: Common reading actions, such as notes and highlights are available upfront

 | Current UI: More menu | Proposed UI: More menu |
 | --- | --- |